MicrosoftDocs/PowerShell-Docs/dsc/getting-started/azureDscexthistory.md

 - **Remarks:** This version uses DSC as included in Windows Server 2016 Technical Preview; for other Windows OSes, it installs the [Windows Management Framework 5.0 RTM](https://blogs.msdn.microsoft.com/powershell/2015/12/16/windows-management-framework-wmf-5-0-rtm-is-now-available/) (installing WMF requires a reboot).
 - **New features:**
   - Improvement in error handling and other minor bug fixes.
   - New property in DSC Extension settings.
-‘ForcePullAndApply’ in AdvancedOptions is added to enable the DSC Extension enact DSC configurations when the refresh mode is Pull (as opposed to the default Push mode).
+'ForcePullAndApply' in AdvancedOptions is added to enable the DSC Extension enact DSC configurations when the refresh mode is Pull (as opposed to the default Push mode).
 For more information, please refer to [this blog](https://blogs.msdn.microsoft.com/powershell/2016/02/26/arm-dsc-extension-settings/) to get more information on the DSC Extension settings.

 ### Version 2.15